UCD-pbio-rclub/ISLR_Min.Yao.Jhu/chapter4-2018.01.23/chapter4-2.md

 ## origin       -8.621655e+00   8107.82456 -0.0010633746 0.9991515
 ```

-> Except mpg, horsepower and year seem most likely to be useful in predicting mpg01, and displacement, acceleration, and origin may also be useful in predicting mpg01.
+> Except mpg, horsepower seem most likely to be useful in predicting mpg01, and displacement, acceleration, weight may also be useful in predicting mpg01.

 ## (c) Split the data into a training set and a test set.